-Born in 1809, Edgar Allan Poe’s journey to New York City was tumultuous and unusual.
-Orphaned at age three, Poe was raised in Virginia by a wealthy tobacco merchant.
+Edgar Allan Poe’s journey to New York City was tumultuous and unusual.
+Born in 1809 and orphaned at age three, Poe was raised in Virginia by a wealthy tobacco merchant.
 Poe briefly attended the University of Virginia before running out of money and enrolling in the United States Military Academy at West Point.
 Poe also failed to graduate from West Point, instead returning penniless to Baltimore.
 There, he was taken in by his aunt, Maria Clemm, and he soon fell in love with her daughter and his cousin, Virginia.

 Poe would soon marry the 13-year-old Virginia and move her and her mother from Richmond to New York to Philadelphia.
 Poe had begun to make a name for himself writing, but remained relatively poor.
 While in Philadelphia, Virginia began to show signs of tuberculosis, a diagnosis that would ultimately lead to her death and made a large impact on Poe’s writing.

 Poe, Virginia, and Maria moved to the busy streets of lower Manhattan in early 1844 but due to Virginia’s illness, the family sought clean, country air.
 In the summer of 1844, they moved several miles north to 84th and Broadway.
 Then known as Bloomingdale Road or St. Nicholas Place, the street was unpaved and covered in deep ruts caused by countless horse-drawn carts.
 The Brennan home sat on a 216-acre farm and was rumored to have been used by George Washington during the Revolutionary War.
 Despite having six children, Patrick and Mary Elizabeth Brennan agreed to rent out a second-floor room to Poe, who was desperate to help Virginia recover.